openclimatefix/dagster-dags/README.md

 ### Adding new Python dependencies

-You can specify new Python dependencies in `setup.py`.
+You can specify new Python dependencies in `pyproject.toml`.

 ### Unit testing